CleverCloud/doc.clever-cloud.com/deploy/addon/elastic/kibana.md

 ### Disable SSO authentication

-To disable SSO authentication and use instead elastic users, you need to modify the configuration file of Kibana and `CC_PRE_RUN_HOOK` in environment variables.
+To disable SSO authentication and use elastic users instead, you need to modify Kibana's configuration file and `CC_PRE_RUN_HOOK` in environment variables.

 For example for Kibana 8.3.3:
 `CC_PRE_RUN_HOOK` = `curl https://raw.githubusercontent.com/sebartyr/custom-kibana-config/master/no-sso-8.3.3 | sh`